 Van Dijk suffered anterior cruciate ligament damage following a reckless challenge from Toffees goalkeeper Jordan Pickford, who went unpunished for the tackle, and is expected to miss the majority of the season as a result.

-However, that’s by far the biggest price they’ve been so far this season and it’s understandable given the loss of van Dijk, coupled with the recent injury to goalkeeper Alisson Becker, although the Brazilian is due back in a number of weeks.
+That’s the biggest price they’ve been so far this season and it’s understandable given the loss of van Dijk, coupled with the recent injury to goalkeeper Alisson Becker, although the Brazilian is due back in a number of weeks.

 Klopp could live to regret not signing more experienced cover for central defence, although he does still have six players to call upon in that position, namely Joe Gomez, Joel Matip and Fabinho plus youngsters Nathaniel Phillips, Rhys Williams and Sepp van den Berg.